pelias/documentation/use-cors.md

 `CORS` is the recommended standard for allowing your web browser and a web server to negotiate and allow requests to be made across domain contexts. `CORS` is supported in modern Chrome, Firefox, Safari, and Internet Explorer (10+) web browsers.
 It became a [W3C Recommendation](https://www.w3.org/TR/cors/) in 2014.

 You don’t need to do anything special to use `CORS` with JavaScript in a modern browser.
-Your web browser and the Mapzen Search servers will automatically negotiate the cross-origin request.
+Your web browser and the Pelias servers will automatically negotiate the cross-origin request.
 For example, to make a `CORS` request with `jQuery`, you’d make your request like you were performing it within the context of your own domain.

 For a full list of supported browsers see: http://caniuse.com/#feat=cors

 ### Add a search box to a Leaflet map

-You can add a Mapzen Search box to any [Leaflet](http://leafletjs.com/) map.
+You can add a Pelias box to any [Leaflet](http://leafletjs.com/) map.

 See the [Mapzen.js documentation](https://mapzen.com/documentation/mapzen-js/search/#add-mapzen-search-box-to-a-map) for instructions.
 There is also a [tutorial](add-search-to-a-map.md) available.